Mohammadbinshahid/Team4_Capstone_Project/README.md

 **Questions to Answer**:
 * What are the primary reasons for flight delays?
 * Are flight delays connected to weather patterns?
-* What are the "Average Flight Delays (minutes)" by Airline Carrier?
+* What are the "Average Flight Delays (minutes)" by airline carrier?
 * Are majority of the flight delays from LaGuardia Airport specific to one airline?
 * Are flight delays more prevalent in certain periods of the year? e.g. Christmas, new years, etc.?
 * Which days of the week have most flight delays?
 Are there more flight delays on weekends or week days?